alt-romes/alt-romes.github.io/posts/2023-01-01-monthly-update-on-a-haskell-game-engine.md

   ghengin w initG undefined updateG endG
 ```

-If you are curious about the full source of the planets game, beware of dragons :slight_smile:.
+[^1]: If you are curious about the full source of the planets game, beware of dragons
+        :slightly_smiling_face:.
 It is not ready as a learning resource whatsoever.